 type field to

-NodePort, the Kubernetes control plane will
+NodePort, the Kubernetes control plane

-allocate a port from a range specified by
+allocates a port from a range specified by

 --service-node-port-range flag (default: 30000-32767).